vercel/next.js/docs/api-reference/next.config.js/introduction.md

 }
 ```

-Since Next.js 12.0.10 you use an async function:
+Since Next.js 12.0.10, you can use an async function:

 ```js
 module.exports = async (phase, { defaultConfig }) => {